-The European Union Trade in Wildlife Information eXchange is a tool developed to facilitate information exchange and international co-operation between law enforcement and management officials across Europe.
-It consists of two complementary components: a website and a mailing list.
-The EU is one of the largest and most diverse markets for wildlife and wildlife products, whose international trade is controlled by CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).
+THE EUROPE TRADE IN WILDLIFE INFORMATION eXCHANGE IS AN ONLINE TOOL DEVELOPED TO FACILITATE EXCHANGE OF INFORMATION AND PROMOTE CO-OPERATION The tool is aimed at law enforcement and management authorities responsible for combating illegal wildlife trade and implementing the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in Europe.
+Europe is one of the largest and most diverse markets for wildlife and wildlife products, whose international trade is controlled by CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).
 The removal of internal border controls in the EU's single market in the early 1990s provided new avenues for transboundary wildlife trade crime.
 New smuggling methods and routes are actively sought out by offenders to avoid detection, making countries with weak border controls ideal targets.
 International co-operation between all EU Member States and neighbouring countries is therefore vital.